jeffreykegler/hoonlint/misc/whitespace.md

 An arm marker can be curried,
-but it must be the anchor rune, or must curry at BARCEN.
+but it must be the anchor rune, or must curry with BARCEN.
 As a special case, an arm marker has a per-rune offset of one stop.